surveyjs/survey-analytics/README.md

 | `survey-analytics/survey.analytics.tabulator` | Data table view built on [Tabulator](https://tabulator.info/), with filtering, sorting, and CSV/XLSX export |
 | `survey-analytics/survey.analytics.mongo` | Server-side aggregation: builds MongoDB pipelines so large data sets are summarized in the database instead of the browser |

-Import exactly one charting engine per application — each engine registers itself as the active chart adapter, so importing a second one overrides the first.
+Import exactly one charting engine per application&mdash;each engine registers itself as the active chart adapter, so importing a second one overrides the first.

 Every style sheet also ships as a minified `.min.css` build.
 The charting-engine and Tabulator style sheets additionally have a `fontless` variant (for example, `survey.analytics.fontless.css`) that omits the bundled font declarations when the host application supplies its own typography.